Optimal Planning of Electric Vehicle Charging Stations: Integrating Public Charging Networks and Transportation Congestion: Model For EV Charger Network Planning and EV Long-distance Planning

 Our review of the {current network state} utilized metrics {such as degree and betweenness centrality} to gauge station connectivity and percolation analysis {to evaluate the} resilience against disruptions, which is {presented in Fig. \ref{fig:centrality}}.
 Findings show a balanced network distribution, with the highest connectivity in {central Texas} and a gradual decrease in less {densely} populated areas, indicating a network aligned with population density and travel patterns.

-Percolation analysis demonstrated the network's robustness over graphs \cite{zhang2023real} to random failures but revealed the vulnerabilities to targeted disruptions of key nodes.
-This insight suggests enhancing critical nodes with redundancy and rapid-response repair capabilities to {ensure continued} network functionality.
+Percolation analysis demonstrated the network's robustness over graphs \cite{zhang2023real} to random failures, but it also exposed vulnerabilities in the event of targeted attacks on critical nodes.
+This insight suggests enhancing critical nodes with redundancy and rapid-response repair capabilities to ensure continued network functionality.